-SAMBA offers you and your family a choice of two comprehensive dental plans options: the DMO Plan or the PPO Plan.
+SAMBA offers you and your family a choice of two comprehensive dental plan options: the DMO Plan or the PPO Plan.
 You may enroll at any time - plus children are covered up to age 26.
 You pay the same low rates for either option and both plan options include vision benefits at no additional cost.

-- DMO Plan select a primary dentist; no claim forms needed; no deductible; less out-of-pocket expenses;no waiting period for orthodontic treatment; no maximum benefit - PPO Plan flexibility to choose any dentist; less out-of-pocket when an Aetna PPO participating dentist
+- DMO Plan select a primary dentist; no claim forms needed; no deductible; less out-of-pocket expenses; no waiting period for orthodontic treatment; no maximum benefit - PPO Plan flexibility to choose any dentist; less out-of-pocket when you select an Aetna PPO participating dentist

-Options DMO Plan PPO Plan PPO Plan Coverage Type Primary Care Dentist In-Network Out-of-Network You Pay You Pay You Pay Preventive (A) - (exams, cleaning, x-rays) Nothing Nothing 30% Basic (B) - (fillings, extractions) Сорау 25% 40% Major (c) - (implants, crowns, onlays, inlays, dentures) Сорау 50% 50% No waiting period 6 month waiting period 6 month waiting period Orthodontics (D) Copay No waiting period 50% - \$1,500 lifetime maximum per person 12 month waiting period 50% - \$1,500 lifetime maximum per person 12 month waiting period Annual Deductible None \$50 per person, \$150 per family (B&C only) \$50 per person, \$150 per family (B&C only) Annual Maximum None \$2,500 per person, per calendar year \$2,500 per person, per calendar year
+Summary of Dental Plan Benefits Options DMO Plan PPO Plan Coverage Type Primary Care Dentist You Pay In-Network You Pay Out-of-Network You Pay Preventive (A) - (exams, cleaning, x-rays) Nothing Nothing 30% Basic (B) - (fillings, extractions) Copay 25% 40% Major (C) - (implants, crowns, onlays, inlays, dentures) Copay No waiting period 50% 6 month waiting period Orthodontics (D) Copay No waiting period 50% - \$1,500 lifetime maximum per person 12 month waiting period Annual Deductible None \$50 per person, \$150 per family (B&C only) Annual Maximum None \$2,500 per person, per calendar year Both Dental Plan Options are managed by Aetna Dental®